DarkGeekMS/ApeX-Server/public/docs/source/index.md

 <!-- END_99ada3ad1c00101e557456766317db7b -->

 <!-- START_cb128bb391940d8304e5ebb273373143 -->
-## DeleteMsg.
+## deleteMsg

-Delete private messages from the recipient's view of their inbox.
+Delete private messages from the recipient&#039;s view of their inbox.

 Success Cases :
 1) return true to ensure that the message is deleted successfully. failure Cases: